rfking/ZAP_Flow/README.md

 | `PROXY_STRATEGY` | The strategy to use when selecting a proxy from the list (`RANDOM`). | `RANDOM` |
 | `PROXY_NO_MEDIA` | If set to `true`, media will not be sent through the proxy. | `false` |

-## Versioning

-We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/verbeux-ai/whatsmiau/tags).

 ## Compatibility